Wackbatt/Altis-Life-Zipties/README.md

 * Patdown function for stipping players of items like guns, mags, attachments etc. (Based off the script by Scotty from Realmenofgenius).
 * Sounds and icons included.

 Install should be fairly straight forward so long as you follow the instructions given.
-Posted on Altisliferpg.com and armarpglife.com. https://www.altisliferpg.com/topic/2544-release-zipties-blindfolds-and-gags-44r3/
+Posted on Altisliferpg.com. https://www.altisliferpg.com/topic/2544-release-zipties-blindfolds-and-gags-44r3/

 **Have fun**